06 Aug Interview with Jo-Ann Strauss-Held

 International Master of Ceremonies, Speaker, and Entrepreneur | Member of USB Advisory Board

 From Pasella to Miss South Africa to the world stage, Jo-Ann has MC’ed on four continents, hosted events in Barcelona and Dubai, panelled discussions with the likes of Sir Richard Branson, and hosted a charitable fundraiser for her compatriot Princess Charlene of Monaco.
-She has been a brand ambassador of Lufthansa, Samsung, and BMW SA, and serves on the boards of Media24, M&C Saatchi Abel, Village and Life, as well as the Advisory Board of University of Stellenbosch Business School.
+She has been a brand ambassador of Lufthansa, Samsung, and BMW SA, and serves on the boards of Media24, M&C Saatchi Abel, Village and Life, as well as the Advisory Board of Stellenbosch Business School.
 In serving on USB’s board, she provides guidance, support, and insight from industry to help ensure the relevance of USB’s programmes in the world of work.

 Tell us your story — how did you get to where you are now?

 I grew up in Blackheath.
 It is not a wealthy area, but a typical middle class, Coloured area.
 I was in the first group of kids of colour who were allowed to go to a previously whites-only school.
 It was a huge opportunity.
 It was also a lot more expensive than what my parents had initially planned to pay, but they always focused a lot on education.
 In my family, there was always a huge emphasis this, that you did as much as you could so that you could get the best possible education, and that you could use what your parents have given you to the best of your ability.
 I eventually ended up becoming the first head girl of colour at the school, and I matriculated with an average of 91 or 93 percent.